End-Point Assessments (EPA's)

 Overview Of Post-Graduate Teaching End-Point Assessment

-- The trainee continues employment and training with the employer as a Newly Qualified Teacher or may take employment with another employer for their NQT year.
+• The trainee continues employment and training with the employer as a Early Career Teacher (ECT) or may take employment with another employer for their ECT induction.

 The independent assessor conducts the end-point assessment and gives each element of the assessment a mark.
 This assessment will comprise of:

-- A professional discussion will take place to assess the apprentices’ knowledge, skills and behaviours with regard to the Teachers’ Standards.
+• A professional discussion will take place to assess the apprentices’ knowledge, skills and behaviours with regard to the Teachers’ Standards and Early Career Framework.
 The professional discussion will be held between the apprentice and a panel, composed of the independent assessor, a representative from the apprenticeship training provider and a representative from the employer.

 Having examined and assessed the evidence from the lesson observation and the professional discussion, the independent assessor awards the apprentice a final grade: outstanding, pass or inadequate.